OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/introduction.rst

 Introduction
 ============

-KiteAeroDyn is a time-domain aerodynamics module that is coupled into the MBDyn multi-body dynamics tool to enable aero-elastic simulation of kite systems.
-KiteAeroDyn can also be driven as a standalone code to compute kite aerodynamic response uncoupled from MBDyn.
+KiteAeroDyn is a time-domain aerodynamics module that is coupled to the MBDyn multi-body dynamics tool within KiteFAST to enable aero-elastic simulation of kite systems.
+KiteAeroDyn can also be driven as a standalone code to compute kite aerodynamic response uncoupled from KiteFAST.

 KiteAeroDyn calculates quasi-steady aerodynamic loads on the various aerodynamic surfaces of the kite system.
-Aerodynamic calculations within KiteAeroDyn are based on a Vortex Step Method (VSM), {TODO: VERIFY: where the three-dimensional (3D) flow around a body is approximated by local two-dimensional (2D) flow at cross sections, and the distributed pressure and shear stresses are approximated by lift forces, drag forces, and pitching moments lumped at a node in a 2D cross section}.
-Analysis nodes are distributed along the various kite surfaces (fuselage, wings, etc.), the 2D forces and moment at each node are computed as concentrated loads located at the 1/4 chord point of the cross-sections.
+Aerodynamic calculations within KiteAeroDyn are based on a Vortex Step Method (VSM), where the three-dimensional (3D) flow around a body is approximated by local two-dimensional (2D) flow at cross sections, and the distributed pressure and shear stresses are approximated by lift forces, drag forces, and pitching moments lumped at a node in a 2D cross section.
+Analysis nodes are distributed along the various kite surfaces (fuselage, wings, etc.); the 2D forces and moment at each node are computed as concentrated loads located at the aerodynamic center of the cross-sections.
 The total 3D aerodynamic loads are found by integrating the 2D point loads over the length of the kite surfaces.
-When KiteAeroDyn is coupled to MBDyn, the kite aerodynamic analysis node discretization may be independent from the discretization of the nodes in the structural model.
+When KiteAeroDyn is coupled to KiteFAST, the kite aerodynamic analysis node discretization may be independent from the discretization of the nodes in the structural model.

-KiteAeroDyn assumes the kite geometry consists of a fuselage, starboard and port wings, a vertical stabilizer, starboard and port stabilizers, and one or two- pylons located on a wing surface (2 or 4 pylons total across both wing surfaces).
+KiteAeroDyn assumes the kite geometry consists of a fuselage, starboard and port wings, a vertical stabilizer, starboard and port stabilizers, and one or more pylons located on a wing surface (2x pylons total across both wing surfaces).
-Each kite component (or surface) is assummed to have a spanwise direction.
-The 2D cross-sections where the aerodynamic analysis takes place may follow the out-of-plane curvature, but in-plane sweep is assumed to be accomplished by shearing, rather than rotation of the 2D cross section.
+Each kite component (or surface) is assumed to have a spanwise direction.
+The 2D cross-sections where the aerodynamic analysis takes place may include a dihedral angle for the wings, but are otherwise orthogonal to the spanwise direction.

-When KiteAeroDyn is coupled to MBDyn, KiteAeroDyn receives the instantaneous (possibly displaced/deflected) structural position, orientation, and velocities of analysis nodes on the kite.
-As with curvature and sweep, the 2D cross sections where the blade aerodynamic analysis takes place will follow the out-of-plane deflection, but in-plane deflection is assumed to be accomplished by shearing, rather than rotation of the 2D cross section.
+When KiteAeroDyn is coupled to KiteFAST, KiteAeroDyn receives the instantaneous (possibly displaced/deflected) structural position, orientation, and velocities of analysis nodes on the kite.
 KiteAeroDyn also receives the local freestream (undisturbed) fluid velocities at the analysis nodes.
 (Fluid and structural calculations take place outside of the KiteAeroDyn module and are passed as inputs to KiteAeroDyn by the driver code.)
-The fluid and structural motions are provided at each coupling time step and then KiteAeroDyn computes the aerodynamic loads on the analysis nodes and returns them back to MBDyn as part of the aero-elastic calculation.
+The fluid and structural motions are provided at each coupling time step and then KiteAeroDyn computes the aerodynamic loads on the analysis nodes and returns them back to KiteFAST as part of the aero-elastic calculation.
-In standalone mode, the inputs to KiteAeroDyn are prescribed by a simple driver code, without aero-elastic coupling.
+In standalone mode, the inputs to KiteAeroDyn are prescribed by a simple driver code, without aero-elastic coupling (other than rigid-body motion).

 In the current version of KiteAeroDyn, only steady aerodynamics are supported.
 In the steady model, the supplied static airfoil data — including the lift force,